Rasul Barrage

-New Barrage and old barrage
+The new and old barrage

 The current structure of the barrage was constructed in 1968 and the old barrage (built by the British) has been dismantled.
 The Punjab Irrigation Department's Sargodha Zone is responsible for the operation of this barrage.
 Rasul Barrage is used to control water flow in the River Jhelum for irrigation and flood control purposes.

 Rasul Barrage has a discharge capacity of 24070 cubic meter per second.
 Water is diverted from this point to Chenab River at Qadirabad through Rasul-Qadirabad link canal, then ultimately transferred to Sulemanki Barrage on the Sutlej River.
 Rasul-Qadirabad link canal has the second largest water discharge capacity after Chashma-Jhelum link canal.
 It has 538-m³/s discharge capacity while Chashma-Jhelum link canal has 615-m³/s capacity.
 Lower Jhelum Canal, with a discharge capacity of 5280 cusecs also emanates from river Jhelum at this barrage.

 This canal has culturable command area of 1.45 million acres and irrigates the districts of Mandi Bahauddin and Sargodha.

 Rasul Hydel Power Station

-A small hydropower plant of 22 MW (two units of 11 MW each) generation capacity was also put into operation on Upper Jhelum Canal at Rasul, Punjab in December 1952 with average annual yield of 63 units (GWh).
+A small hydropower plant of 22 MW (two units of 11 MW each) generation capacity was also put into operation on Upper Jhelum Canal at Rasul, Punjab in December 1952 with the average annual yield of 63 GWh.